South Atlantic Wing, Air Transport Command: White and Green Projects

 The Air Staff outlined a general plan for redeployment of forces from the European and Mediterranean Theaters to the United States in September 1944.
 This plan was named the White Project.
 Planes being redeployed were flown by their combat crews with a few passengers on board, but under the control of ATC.
 While most planes would return via the North Atlantic route or the new Central Atlantic route, plans called for 25 bombers a day to come under the control of the South Atlantic Wing on their return flights.
 The flow of aircraft to the theaters ended in April 1945.
 A month later, on 20 May, the first bombers took off for the United States.
 Return of heavy bombers was essentially completed in July, while movement of twin-engine planes continued into August.
 Some 2,282 planes passed through the wing's control with a final contingent of B-17s finally returning in September.
 Although the White Project was directed at repositioning aircraft and their crews, over 33,000 passengers were able to hitch rides on returning aircraft.

 The War Department directed ATC to prepare for the Green Project in April 1945.
 This project called for the transportation of 50,000 passengers a month from Europe to the United States.
 40% of these passengers would return via the South Atlantic route.
 To assist the division, it was augmented by the 460th Bombardment Group, plus additional individuals who had formerly been assigned to combat units.
-The withdrawal of Fourth Fleet from the Atlantic made former Navy facilities at Belem and Natal available to the division for housing troops.
+The withdrawal of Fourth Fleet from the Atlantic made former Navy facilities at Belém and Natal available to the division for housing troops.
 C-47s from four troop carrier groups were made available for transporting troops from Natal.
 Their pilots were assigned individually, but the division found that they required additional training before assigning them to the project.
 Inbound traffic from Dakar to Natal was mostly C-54s, while flights from Natal to Atkinson Field were in C-47s or Curtiss C-46 Commandos flown by Eastern Airlines contract pilots.
 By August, shipping in the Atlantic had become available to transport most troops back to the United States, and Project Green, which was programmed to last until April 1946, was terminated on 10 September 1945.